'The true mystery of the world is the visible, not the invisible'.-Oscar Wilde

 'How can we conclude, where the murderer will strike next, if we have attempted already to patrol all of the perimeters that are circumjacent to the area, and he remains evasive?'
-Hitchcock queried.
+Hitchcock had queried.

 'It could contribute in resolving the aspect of the pattern of the objective of the culprit.
 Natheless, it is incumbent upon us to be mindful of each and every circumstance betided'.

 Unfortunately, the identity of the victim was not known then, and we would have to wait afterwards.
-Meanwhile, we returned to Shapwick and continued the investigation.
+Meanwhile, we had returned to Shapwick and continued the investigation.

-There at the village, we received multiple reports from the constables.
-According to their reports, there were several witnesses, who reported seeing a wealthy individual of a tall stature carousing the night in the local taverns.
+There at the village, we had received multiple reports from the constables.
+According to their reports, there were several witnesses, who reported seeing a selcouth individual of a tall stature carousing the night in the local taverns.
 I was eager to know more of his description, and other information provided that stated his approximate age.
 Supposedly judging from his appearance only, he was a middle-age man in his forties or so.

 There was one other fascinating revelation disclosed by the witnesses, his proclivity for coins.
 Apparently, the man was a coin collector.
-Therewith I thought of the minted coin that was found in the prior murder.
+Therewith, I thought of the minted coin that was found in the prior murder.
 Was this related or was this a mere coincidental fact?
 This would require more elaborate exploration and time as well.